setuser1/Cyber-Corp/README.md

 This repository is for Cyber shop.

-Key/ Legend
+Key/Legend
-setuer1 is root and king of all land. the folklore of setuser1 shall haunt all those about.
+setuer1 is not root and king of all land. the folklore of setuser1 shall haunt all those about.